makimo/rules-for-young-programmers/README.md

 ## XIV

-A good metaphor for the reactive programming paradigm is the electricity.
-You are not interested in the principles that make the current flow inside the wire, you just connect the wires and it works.
+A good metaphor for the reactive programming paradigm is electricity.
+You are not interested in the principles that make the current flow inside the wire, you expect to just connect the wires to make things work.

 ## XV

 Acquire early a skill to compare and concatenate paths by eye.
-Many programmers spent hours just to find out their program is not pointing to the right file or directory.
+Many programmers spent hours just to find out their program is not pointing to the right file, directory or a network address.

 ## XVI

-Learn to seek out for the precise terminology and use it deliberately.
+Learn to seek for the precise terminology and use it deliberately.
 For example, a procedure and a function may seem similar, but there's a consequence in the meaning and application of each one.

 ## Authors